AGAPE at Tower Hill 2024-2025 Guidelines

 • Children playing outdoors must stay in the coned-in areas of the parking lot

-• Stay out of the woods, no climbing on trees, and stay off grass on the side of building.
+• Stay out of the woods, no climbing on trees, and stay off grass on the side of the building near office windows..

 • Do not play with the stakes or stones in the parking lot.